ChaosEmpire/MonsterBot/README.md

    add - <PokedexID> [IV]: add a Pokemon to the List.
-IV is not necessary, default 0 del - <PokedexID>: delete a Pokemon from the List setiv - <PokedexID> <IV>: set the IV% from which reportet stop - : deaktivate the Bot start - : aktivate the Bot mydata - : show your stored personal data deleteall - : delete all your data, no recover
+IV is not necessary, default 0 del - <PokedexID>: delete a Pokemon from the List setiv - <PokedexID> <IV>: set the IV% from which reportet delpos - Deletes your GeoData Info you send with TG to the Bot before distance - VALUE set size of geofence around your location pvponly - (0/1) Only send PvP Pokemon 1 or send all 0(default) setiv - <PokedexID> <IV>: set the IV% from which reportet stop - : deactivate the Bot start - : activate the Bot mydata - : show your stored personal data deleteall - : delete all your data, no recover
    ```